ros-controls/ros2_control_demos/README.md

 ### *RRBot* Gazebo Classic simulation

-**NOTE**: For5 this example to work, you have to add the folloowing repository to your workspace:
+**NOTE**: For this example to work, you have to add the following repository to your workspace:

  - gazebo_ros2_control: `git clone git@github.com:ros-simulation/gazebo_ros2_control.git --branch master`